phac-nml/irida-staramr-results/README.md

 #### Optional:
 - `-h` or `--help`: Show help message.
 - `-v` or `--version`: The current version of irida-staramr-results.
-- `-a` or `--append`: Append all analysis results to a single output file.
+- `-sa` or `--separate_all`: Export each analysis results into separate output files resulting to one `.xlsx` file per analysis.
 - `-fd` or `--from_date`: Download only results of the analysis that were created FROM this date.*
 - `-td` or `--to_date`: Download only results of the analysis that were created UP UNTIL this date.*